alexaandrov/stitchocker/README.md

 [![Release](https://img.shields.io/github/release/alexaandrov/stitchocker.svg?style=flat-square)](https://github.com/alexaandrov/stitchocker/releases/latest)
 ![GitHub file size in bytes](https://img.shields.io/github/size/alexaandrov/stitchocker/stitchocker.sh.svg)

+**Stitchoker** its command line utility for stitching your docker-compose services.

 # Installation

 The easiest way to install the latest binaries for Linux and Mac is to run this in a shell: